EU blackmailed: behind the scenes of Kosovo-Serbia talks

 If Berlin and Washington can stay united, they can block such dirty games.

-But if Merkel thinks she can maintain peace by seeking help from Putin, as suggested by her plan to hold a Western Balkans summit with Russia, China, and Turkey, then she is sorely mistaken.
+But if Merkel thinks she can maintain peace by seeking help from Putin, as suggested by her plan to hold a summit on the Western Balkans, among other issues, with Russia, China, and Turkey, then she is sorely mistaken.

 If she thinks Thaci will sacrifice his career and personal freedom on the altar of The Hague tribunal for the sake of peace and reconciliation, then she is even more mistaken.